 Provide a cover letter

-Usually cover letter are required for an internship and entry-level positions, however one cannot deny that a powerful cover letter where you give reasons why you decided to apply for this particular job is an additional proof of your interest.
-Thus, if you’re truly determined to catch the recruiter’s eye and receive a feedback, spare no time and effort to write a convincing cover letter that shows your motivation, highlights your strengths and makes the hiring manager want to find out more about you.
+Usually, a cover letter is required for an internship and entry-level positions, however, one cannot deny that a powerful cover letter where you give reasons why you decided to apply for this particular job is an additional proof of your interest.
+Thus, if you’re truly determined to catch the recruiter’s eye and receive feedback, spare no time and effort to write a convincing cover letter that shows your motivation, highlights your strengths and makes the hiring manager want to find out more about you.

 Don’t forget to spell check